-Daily snacking has clearly become an integral part of the American diet.
+Daily snacking has become an integral part of the American diet.
 Snacks may be convenient for our increasingly fast-paced, on-the-go lifestyles, but at what cost to our health and wellbeing?
 That's why we need to look at healthy plant-based vegan snacks!

 “Overall, the foods and beverages contributing the most calories at snacks are not the most nutritious options,” according to the USDA.
-That’s basically a nice way of saying that Americans are snacking on junk foods – foods high in sugar, salt, and fat and low in nutritional value.
+That’s a nice way of saying Americans are snacking on junk foods – foods high in sugar, salt, and fat and low in nutritional value.

-These junk foods, such as potato chips, pretzels, fried tortilla chips, cookies, candy, and sugar-laden energy bars are definitely not the kind of things health-conscious plant-based eaters want to be consuming.
+These junk foods, such as potato chips, pretzels, fried tortilla chips, cookies, candy, and sugar-laden energy bars, are not what health-conscious plant-based eaters want to consume.

 The good news for plant-based vegans is that there are lots of healthy plant-based vegan snacks available.
 Everything from the simplest on-the-go snacks to more elaborate creations.

 Fruit: Mother Nature’s Candy

 Sweet, juicy, and delicious.
-It can be hard to believe that fruits are actually nutritional powerhouses loaded with disease-preventing antioxidants, vitamins, minerals, and dietary fiber.
+It can be hard to believe that fruits are nutritional powerhouses loaded with disease-preventing antioxidants, vitamins, minerals, and dietary fiber.

 Fruit, whether fresh or frozen, makes a great snack.
-Especially when you need extra energy for exercising or other strenuous activities.
-It takes just a minute to slice an apple into a sealable plastic bag and off you go, portable healthy snack in tow.
+Especially when you need extra energy for exercising or other strenuous activities, it takes just a minute to slice an apple into a sealable plastic bag, and off you go, a portable healthy snack in tow.